ebardelli/stataRun/README.md

 ## Known Issues

-Only tested with Mac Os so far.
-Please and try create issues if any.
-Feel free to contributes.
+Only tested with macOS so far.
+Please and try to create issues if any.
+Feel free to contribute.

 ## Installation